Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   The Heists offer a very unique multiplayer gaming experience that is rarely found in other online games.
-There are still a lot of players doing those classic Heists nowadays even though they were released very long ago and Rockstar has added more Heists with higher payouts later on.
+There are still a lot of players doing those original Heists nowadays even though they were released very long ago and Rockstar has added more Heists with higher payouts later on.

 - April 14: The Enhanced Edition of GTA V and GTA Online were released on PC.